Skip to main content

 Short-Term Projects

 Short-term projects provide new contexts for Smith and Five College faculty to explore topics of common intellectual concern that bear on their own research and may serve as seeds for future long-term projects.
-Short-term project formats are flexible, but typically take place within an abbreviated timeframe.
+Short-term projects formats are flexible, but typically take place within an abbreviated timeframe.
 Short-term projects often include public events, panels or forums, film screenings, workshops, field trips and other activities over the course of two to three days, a weekend, or a series of daylong symposia.

 Proposal Steps